KevinTsaiCodes/BIANSA/README.md

-# WMANSA (White Matter AbNormality Segmentation Algorithm): A new tool for automated segmentation of white matter hyperintensities
+# WMANSA (White Matter AbNormality Segmentation Algorithm): A new tool for automated segmentation of white matter abnormality lesions.